oracle-livelabs/oic/isv-fusion/introduction/introduction.md

 ## About this Workshop

-In this workshop, we are going to present how an ISV application (8x8 video conferencing service) can be integrated into the Oracle Fusion apps and initiate the video conferencing from the Fusion Application page itself.
+In this workshop, we are going to present how an ISV application (8x8 video conferencing service) can be integrated into the Oracle Fusion Cloud and initiate the video conferencing from the Fusion Application page itself.

-1) Embed the video application within Fusion application and initiate the video conferencing.
-(Technology used : VBCS , Application Composer)
-2) Pass the fusion application data to 8x8 application.
-(Technology used : VBCS , Application Composer)
-3) Get the data from 8x8 to Fusion application.
-(Technology used : OIC)

 Estimated Time: 30 minutes